python-summit/web-sps20/README.md

 ### General

 * This project is made with [Lektor](https://www.getlektor.com/).
+Lektor is a static content management and pages can be easy written in Markdown
-* Lektor is a static content management and pages can be easy written in Markdown
+* The design uses [Spectre](https://picturepan2.github.io/spectre/index.html) as its base.
+Spectre is a lightweight CSS framework with a lot of components you can use.

 ### Run website for local development